paulobichara/comicbook-reader/README.md

     - Oracle's JDK 7.X.(installed and configured)
     - Wildfly9 (just download and uncompress it in some directory)
     - Apache Maven (3.X.X)
-    - Bower (it must be installed and its location must be added in your PATH environment variable)
+    - Bower (it must be installed and its location must be added to your PATH environment variable)

 ***
 ### 2 - Main Technologies